Do the Meringue-ey and the Cha-Cha with the Daring Bakers!

 51phc2f1n6l__aa240_.jpg

 As for the recipe, it was easy and straight-forward.
 The only thing that gave me any pause was the method and amount of cornstarch in the lemon filling.
 It pretty much becomes glue before you add the final ingredients and it comes together in the end.
-I think the purpose is to preserve the freshness of the lemon juice in the flavour of the final product.
+I think the purpose is to preserve the freshness of the lemon juice in the flavor of the final product.
 My final verdict is a thumbs up.
 Rick (who doesn’t like lemon pie) ate a whole tart himself -which is an undisputed endorsement!

 I hope you give this recipe a try and also check out the hundreds of other Daring Bakers and their creations posted today from all over the world.
 I made these yesterday after a batch of Red Beans and Rice (I’ll post that later) and we were dancing all over the kitchen chachacha!